CognitiveComputationLab/cogmods/relational/student_projects/2020_karkkainen/README.md

 ## To run the benchmark:

 * First, make sure you have python and required libraries installed.
-    * Required libraries: NumPy, Pytorch, auto-sklearn, tqdm, pandas
+    * Required libraries: ccobra, NumPy, Pytorch, auto-sklearn, tqdm, pandas

-* NOTE: A customized version of the CCOBRA framework is used on some of the models, if you're already working with CCOBRA, I recommend setting up a virtual environment (https://github.com/pyenv/pyenv) to prevent clashing.
-Install the customized CCOBRA framework with the following command: pip install /PATH/TO/ccobra_modified
-    * However, the customized version is only needed by the Most-Frequent-Answer and Dynamic field theory -models.
-All the other models will work on the normal version of ccobra.

 * To use the PRISM-model, you also have to install the spatial reasoner.
     * This is done by traversing to the prism folder under: benchmarking/models/cognitive/prism and running the command: python setup.py install